Surcharging 101

 What questions should I always ask when looking for a surcharging solution?

-- Does the solution follow all rules and regulations from state/provincial/federal regulators AND card networks?
+Does the solution follow all rules and regulations from state, provincial, and federal regulators, as well as card networks?

-- Does the solution allow you to keep your payments costs on both credit and debit cards the same?
+Does the solution allow you to keep your payment costs on both credit and debit cards the same?

-- Can the solution offer Precise Surcharging, keeping your surcharge rate up to date with your true cost of credit card acceptance?
+Can the solution offer Precise Surcharging, keeping your surcharge rate aligned with your true cost of credit card acceptance?

-- Can the solution offer Selective Surcharging, so you can choose how and when surcharges appear while remaining compliant?
+Can the solution offer Selective Surcharging, so you can choose how and when surcharges apply while remaining compliant?

-InterPayments Certified solution are compliant with all surcharging regulations.
+The InterPayments Certified solution is 100% compliant with all surcharging regulations, backed by indemnification.

 Surcharging 101 and Beyond